Chanoian/cloud-native-bootcamp-iks-full/lab-apic-01.md

 ## Prerequisites

-- Access to IBM Cloud and our shared API Connect instance
+Access to IBM Cloud and our shared API Connect instance.

 ## Supporting Information

-- Navigate to your API Connect Instance through IBM Cloud -> Dashboard -> API Management
+Navigate to your API Connect Instance through IBM Cloud -> Dashboard -> API Management.
+Use the pin button to move the menu entry upwards for easier accessiblity.

 ![image](images/lab-apic-01-nav.png)